 1 – You get to “celebrate” a new holiday.

-You know how adults are always groaning on about April 15?
+You know how adults are always groaning on about doing taxes?
 With your seasonal job you get to experience it all for yourself.
 Hooray!
 If you’re younger than 19 or a student who’s younger than 24, you’ll most likely have to file as a dependent.
 As such, a tax return is only necessary if your earned income is more than $6,300.
 However, even if you didn’t earn that much, it’s not a bad idea to file anyway.
 For instance, if your employer withheld income tax from your pay, you’ll need to file a return in order to recoup that money.
 (But if your employer withheld Social Security and Medicare taxes, it’s theirs to keep).
 The IRS won’t automatically repay your income taxes withheld, so if you don’t file a tax return to claim your income tax withheld, the IRS won’t automatically refund the tax.
 Easy decision.

 2 – The system has your back.